-A "School" of Nurse Anesthesia was established at VCU in 1969.
+A School of Nurse Anesthesia was established at VCU in 1969.
 As such, it was the first teaching program to be implemented in the newly organized School of Allied Health Professions at the Medical College of Virginia Campus.
 In May 1979, the Master of Science in Nurse Anesthesia degree became the first such offering within the profession of nurse anesthesia.
-While of major importance to the University, it marked a significant milestone for the profession of nurse anesthesia.
+While of major importance to the University, it also marked a significant milestone for the specialty of nurse anesthesia.

-The Department of Nurse Anesthesia achieved another milestone in 2007 when the first clinical doctorate focusing specifically on the profession of nurse anesthesia was approved.
-The Doctor of Nurse Anesthesia practice (DNAP) is intended for the practicing CRNA who wishes to advance their knowledge in the areas of patient safety, evidence-based practice and leadership.
+The Department of Nurse Anesthesia achieved another milestone in 2007 with the development and approval of the Doctor of Nurse Anesthesia Practice program; the first practice doctorate with a focus specifically on the specialty of nurse anesthesia.
+The Doctor of Nurse Anesthesia Practice (DNAP) program is intended to support CRNAs in a more scholarly approach to the discipline and enhance knowledge in the areas of patient safety, evidence-based practice, and leadership.

 The Curricula Today

 Beginning in January 2017, the MSNA and MSNA-DNAP options will be replaced with a exciting new curriculum.
 Baccalaureate-prepared registered nurses interested in seeking graduate nurse anesthesia education at VCU will enroll in the entry-to-practice DNAP program option, a nine-semester program of study culminating with the award of the Doctor of Nurse Anesthesia Practice degree and eligibility to take the National Certification Examination (NCE).